 NCDEX has a diversified set of many shareholders including large national institutions, public sector banks and private equity funds.
 Depending on their investment strategy, some investors may seek a complete or partial exit via this IPO and some new investors may continue on board.
 Some others may choose to dilute their stake pre-IPO

-NCDEX IPO – Leader in agri commodities
+NCDEX – Leader in agri commodities

 The exchange claims to have 85% market share in agricultural commodities in the country with 453 members and 2.65 million clients, according to its annual report for FY2018.
 Among its offerings are 25 agricultural commodity contracts, 1 bullion commodity contract and 1 metal commodity contract.